waldophotos/kafka-avro/README.md

     * `grunt release:minor` for minor number jump.
     * `grunt release:major` for major number jump.

-## TODO
-1. Support non avro key/value
-2. Move away from using constructor.name in favor of some king of `id` and `namespace`
-3. Rewrite into TypeScript

 ## Release History
 - **3.0.0**, *19 Sep 2019*
     - Adds support for `RecordNameStrategy`(io.confluent.kafka.serializers.subject.RecordNameStrategy) and `TopicRecordNameStrategy`(io.confluent.kafka.serializers.subject.TopicRecordNameStrategy)